Dragonsphere: Plot

-The story, taking place in a fantasy world, revolves around a magical sphere where the evil sorcerer, Sanwe, was trapped by the late King of Gran Callahach 20 years ago and he is about to break free.
+The story is set in a fantasy world and revolves around a magical sphere in which Sanwe, an evil sorcerer, was trapped by the late King of Gran Callahach 20 years ago.
+Sanwe is now on the verge of breaking free.

 The newly crowned king, Callash, goes on a quest to stop the wizard before he regains his powers.
 However, when he faces Sanwe, he discovers that he is not the real king but a shapechanger named Pid Shuffle.
 It is revealed that the Queen Mother concocted the scheme to get rid of Callash and put his evil brother MacMorn on the throne, persuading the Court Wizard to aid her under the false pretense of saving Callash from mortal danger.
 It falls to Pid to rescue the rightful King and defeat MacMorn.

-Characters

-King Callash: The newly crowned king of Gran Callahach.

-Pid Shuffle: A shapechanger, can change into a snake, seal and a bear.

-Sanwe: The main villain of the first half of the game, a magically trapped evil sorcerer.

-MacMorn: King Callash's overambitious brother.

-Llanie de Summers: A young Duchess, loyal to King Callash.

-Queen Mother: Wife to the late king and mother of Callash and MacMorn.

-Fiona: King Callash's wife and reigning Queen.

-Ner-Tom: The Court Wizard of Gran Callahach.

 Reception

 Pelit gave the game 92 out of 100 and summarized that Dragonsphere is "a really enjoyable and atmospheric adventure which holds the player's attention until the end."
 Computer Gaming World rated the game four stars out of five, praising its "true-to-life" animation.
 Although stating that experienced players might find the game too easy or short, the magazine concluded that Dragonsphere's puzzles and story made it "an enjoyable and satisfying piece of work".
 Computer Gaming World nominated Dragonsphere as its 1994 "Adventure of the Year", although it lost to Relentless: Twinsen's Adventure.
 The editors praised Dragonsphere for incorporating "an intriguing storyline, imaginative fantasy cultures, and a wonderful conversation system".

+James V. Trunzo reviewed Dragonsphere in White Wolf #46 (Aug., 1994), giving it a final evaluation of "Excellent" and stated that "This game [...] earns high marks for graphics, animation and sound.
+The truth is that no product can be successful without these qualities.
+With the high cost of software and consumer awareness of visual and audio standards, manufacturers simply can't get by without state-of-the-art presentation."